awanchakwal/FlaskNornir6July2021/README.md

 4- Save show command output to App Directory on Groupbase or Single device Name 5- Commit Changes after seen Ok
-6- Can run show command on device Like CLI pip install requirement.txt run .py file localhost:5000 in browser
+6- Can run show command on device Like CLI
+7- Backup Running Configs to App directory on Groupbase pip install requirement.txt run .py file localhost:5000 in browser